 According to research conducted by the Yale School of Medicine, though wine molecules don’t have taste or flavor, they stimulate the brain to create that sensation.
 This makes your gray matter work harder, boosting brain health (72).
 In fact, the taste may never be in the wine, but it is created by the brain of the wine taster.

 Moderate regular doses of red wine were also found to have an antioxidant effect in the hippocampus of diabetics.
-And the resveratrol has similar effects on both the hippocampus and frontal cortex (73).
+Resveratrol has similar effects on both the hippocampus and the frontal cortex (73).

 But otherwise, excessive alcohol consumption can deteriorate your thinking skills and cause brain damage (74).